ascend4/ascend4/A4SQP_C_API.md

   `HS11` line-search failure without changing the core SQP algorithm.
 - The C API constrained small-step convergence shortcut is guarded so it cannot report success at iteration zero before any A4SQP step has been accepted.
+- On a 20-problem fixed-size smooth NLP sample (`n <= 20`, `m <= 20`, BFGS,
+  200 iterations), strict A4SQP with legacy small-step convergence returned success on 6/20.
+Enabling `--acceptable-iter 5` returned success or acceptable success on 12/20, converting near-solved iteration-limit exits for `ALLINITU`, `BARD`, `BEALE`, `BIGGS3`, `BIGGS5`, and `BOX2`.
+- On the same sample, `--filter-accept` and `--trust-unconstrained` did not improve pass count, so they remain experimental rather than recommended default profiles.
+- With KKT convergence enabled, the same strict sample had 4 clean status successes, 7 near-solved maximum-iteration exits, 5 stationarity maximum-iteration exits, 2 line-search failures, 1 infeasible/stalled maximum-iteration exit, and 1 QP failure.
+- With both KKT convergence and `--acceptable-iter 5`, the same sample had 11/20 clean status successes: 4 strict successes and 7 acceptable successes.

 Phase 1: Header and standalone callback smoke tests.